scimusmn/maya-beautification/readme.md

 The ancient Maya had standards of beauty that involved both temporary adornments and jewelry and permanent body modification.
 See yourself wearing all these adornments.

-## Long Term
-+ The next version will implement a C++ library that can do live manipulation of video.

 ## Dev setup
 If you're making code changes, you can use Grunt to create new builds.